NodeDC/nodedc.github.com/events/_posts/2011-11-28-december-meetup.md

 - [Will White](https://twitter.com/#!/willwhitedc) will talk about node-inspector, a handy browser-based node debugging tool that allows you to set breakpoints, step though code, and even edit code while a process is running.

+- [Ray Daly](https://twitter.com/#!/raydaly) will talk about concept of TTD for APIs using node and hopes to get feedback from the group.

-We are looking for more volunteers to present.
-If you’re interested, send your topic to @nodedc.
+If you’d like to give a lightning talk, send your topic to @nodedc.

 The meetup will be at the upstairs bar of [Stetson's](http://stetsons-dc.com/), located right at 16th and U streets NW.
 Both the Dupont Circle metro stop on the red line and U street on the green line are about four blocks away, with 16th street buses all passing within a block of the bar.